Team Bio

 Jeremy Gragert – Northwestern Wisconsin Co-op Organizer

 (M.S.E, University of Wisconsin-La Crosse; B.A, University of Wisconsin-Eau Claire).
-Jeremy has lived in Eau Claire for over 20 years, and has served on the Eau Claire City Council since 2018.
+Jeremy has lived in Eau Claire for over 20 years, and served two terms on the Eau Claire City Council from 2018-2024.
 Jeremy joined the Citizen Action of Wisconsin team in 2022, as the Northwestern Wisconsin Co-op Organizer.
 Previously, Jeremy was a climate and energy organizer in Wisconsin for the National Wildlife Federation, and the coordinator of the Wisconsin Climate Table, a network of non-profit organizations focused on addressing climate change in the state through innovations in energy, buildings, and transportation.
 Jeremy’s past work experience includes: Communications specialist for the Chippewa Valley Museum, northwest ambassador for the Wisconsin Bike Fed, and civic engagement coordinator for the University of Wisconsin-Stout.
 Jeremy is a board member and co-founder of two transportation-focused non-profit organizations based in Eau Claire, the Chippewa Valley Transit Alliance and Bike Chippewa Valley.
 Born in Minneapolis, Jeremy grew up in Stillwater, Minnesota, and in addition to living most of his life in Eau Claire, has lived in the western Wisconsin communities of La Crosse and Menomonie.